JackTaylor1114/floorion.js/README.md

 ## Usage

-To add a floorplan on a site, create a `div` container element:
+To add a floorplan on a website, create a `div` container element:
 ```html
 <div id="container-id"></div>
 ```